 An introduction to the various technological resources available to aid the worship leader in planning and leading corporate worship, this course aims to equip the student with technological tools for use in a ministry context.
 The course will provide exposure to music and MIDI technology, computers in ministry, sound reinforcement issues, lighting techniques, and multimedia projection.

-MUWM5103-5303 Independent Directed Study in Worship Leadership (1-3 hours) Ferrington, Sharp
+MUIS5103-5303 Independent Directed Study in Worship Ministries (1 to 3 hours) Ferrington, Sharp